UpStride/engine/README.md

 ## Data representation

 We stack the _blades_ on the batch dimension of the tensor.
-So, for instance, if we are working in a GA with 4 blades, a image tensor will have the shape $(4 \times BS, C, H, W)$, with:
+So, for instance, if we are working in a GA with $N$ blades, a image tensor will have the shape $(N \cdot BS, C, H, W)$, with:

 - $BS$: the batch size
 - $C$: number of channels